• Skip to primary navigation

 1. Preheat nonstick skillet over medium heat.

 2. Add all ingredients to blender and process until smooth.
 It should have the consistency of a slightly thick smoothie.
-If it’s too thick add 1 Tbsp of milk at a time to loosen it up a bit.
+If it’s too thick add 1 tablespoon of milk at a time to loosen it up a bit.
 But, you still want a fairly thick consistency.
 Let the batter sit for 5 minutes to “fluff up.”

 3. Pour ⅓ cup of the batter onto the pan and cook until bubbles pop up across the pancake.
 Flip and cook for another 45 seconds – 1 minute.
 Ultimately, you want that golden brown color.